 3. Connecting Capabilities to Drive Forward MedTech Innovation

 In 2018, MedTech SuperConnector (MTSC) became one of 18 innovative projects funded by Research England’s Connecting Capability Fund (CCF).
 Combining their knowledge through strategic collaborations, Higher Education Institutes would contribute to the aims of the UK government.
 The projects would strengthen their contributions to economic growth as well as support the delivery of objectives in the government’s industrial strategy.
-MTSC, a consortium of institutions led by Imperial College London, includes Buckinghamshire New University (Bucks) as a project partner.
+MTSC, a consortium of institutions led by Imperial College London, includes Buckinghamshire New University (referred to as 'Bucks' at the time) as a project partner.

 An open experiment in medtech acceleration, MTSC programmes are setup to support early career researchers (ECR) fast-track the commercialisation of their early-stage medtech innovations.
 In doing so it aims to share the resulting learnings and best practice across the consortium partners to become, a world leading organisation for supporting and accelerating the commercialisation of early-stage medtech innovations.
 Nearing the end of the three year experiment, the MTSC is now collating the learnings and impact on the partner institutions and venture development from participating in this experiment.
 It is also seeking an extension to the programme which would broaden its impact across the medtech landscape.

-Buckinghamshire New University (Bucks), with campuses in and around London and the South East of England, differs from other MTSC consortium partners in its strategic approach.
-Their education strategy aims “for Bucks to be a University with sector-leading impact, renowned for an education that is flexible, built around the needs of its students, and vocationally-based, ensuring their career success” (Bucks Impact 2022 Strategic Plan).
+Buckinghamshire New University (BNU), with campuses in and around London and the South East of England, differs from other MTSC consortium partners in its strategic approach.
+Their education strategy aims “for Bucks to be a University with sector-leading impact, renowned for an education that is flexible, built around the needs of its students, and vocationally-based, ensuring their career success”.

 This was proven successful when the Higher Education Statistics Agency (HESA) published graduate outcomes data this June.
 It showed that 98% of graduates were in or starting employment or further study within 15 months of graduation and is one of the top five for the lowest graduate unemployment rate in the UK (Higher Education Graduates Outcomes Statistics: UK 2017/18).
 In contrast, other consortium members are heavily research-focused, with more emphasis on technology transfer, the process of disseminating innovative technologies into mainstream markets.
 Greta Paa-Kerner, Head of Business Engagement at Bucks, is Bucks’ representative on MTSC notes that; “We [Bucks] don’t have a refined entrepreneurship programme and we don’t have a tech transfer office.
 We have comparably few PhD students when compared to more research-intensive universities.”
 In contrast, within the healthcare sector, Bucks offers award-winning nursing degrees, as well as range of practical health and social care degrees giving it a background in patient-facing health and social care; a unique offer compared to other consortium members.